 Adopting a child is a long and many times difficult process.
-An advantage of fostering is that you are able to live with a child before taking the adoption plunge.
+An advantage of fostering is that you can live with a child before taking the adoption plunge.

 There are certainly pros and cons to being a foster parent, but the pros far outweigh the cons.

 Helping children who need a home